getartistry/artistry/wp-content/plugins/woo-product-feed-pro/readme.txt

 = Product variations / Variables =
 This plugin supports product variables so all your variations make it to product feeds as individual products too.

+= Product tags =
+Use the product tag information for your product feeds or to create filters and rules on

 = Product feed statistics =
 Product feed statistics showing you the amount of products in yor product feed after every update and refresh.